-The average invested assets at amortized cost, excluding spread related business, totaled \$28.3 billion and \$26.6 billion in 2019 and 2018, respectively.
-The average yield earned on investments, excluding spread related business, was 4.56% and 4.45% in 2019 and 2018, respectively.
-The average yield will vary from year to year depending on several variables, including the prevailing risk-fee interest rate and credit spread environment, prepayment fees and make-whole premiums, changes in the mix of the underlying investments and cash balances, and the timing of distributions on certain investments.
-Investment income in 2019 and 2018 benefited from higher variable investment income from joint ventures and limited partnerships, which can be highly variable from year to year.
-A continued low interest rate environment is expected to put downward pressure on this yield in future reporting periods.
+- The average invested assets at amortized cost, excluding spread related business, totaled \$30.8 billion and \$28.3 billion in 2020 and 2019, respectively. - The average yield earned on investments, excluding spread related business, was 4.00% and 4.56% in 2020 and 2019, respectively.

+A continued low interest rate environment, in addition to higher cash and cash equivalents balances held by the Company during the COVID-19 pandemic, is expected to put downward pressure on this yield in future reporting periods.
+The average yield will vary from year to year depending on several variables, including the prevailing risk-fee interest rate and credit spread environment, prepayment fees and make-whole premiums, changes in the mix of the underlying investments and cash and cash equivalents balances.
+Variable investment income from joint ventures and limited partnerships will also vary from year to year and can be highly variable based on the timing of dividends and distributions on certain investments.
 Investment income is allocated to the operating segments based upon average assets and related capital levels deemed appropriate to support segment operations.